GemeenteNijmegen/os-remote-sensing/README.md

 ## Instructions

 Both the Python and R procedure result in geopackage (gpkg) files with multiples layers containing the results of the analysis.
 The geopackages can be deployed in QGIS or similar (commercial) GIS-software.

+###R
-R: Open de REMOTESENSING.Rproj file to start the environment.
+R: Open de Rproj-file in the R-directory to start the environment.
 Define the neighbourhood code(s) and municipality name in the neighbourhood.xlsx file.
-You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the area from the main  aerail photo of the Netherlands*.
+You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the area from the main  aerial photo of the Netherlands*.
 You may use tif or ecw as file-format.

 Please verify and adjust settings in '00_init_batch_run.R'

 Run the procedure via '00_init_batch_run.R'

-If you like to run the Python procedure from Rstudio, read the instructions in SRC>python.R
+Output is served to DATA-directory (geopackages), PLOTS-directory and REPORT-directory (xls-sheets)

+###Python
 Python: Define the neighbourhood code(s) in the neighbourhood.csv file.
 You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the region from the main aerial photo of the Netherlands*.
 You may use ecw as file-format.
 Please verify and adjust settings in 'start.py'